 Move over, Valeria Lukyanova.
-There's another "Human Barbie" on the scene, this time a curvaceous teenage beauty who insists she has never had plastic surgery, the Gloss reported Aug.
-20.
+There's another "Human Barbie" on the scene, this time a curvaceous teenage beauty who insists she has never had plastic surgery.

 Lolita Richi hails from the Ukraine like the other two "Human Barbies," Valeria Lukyanova and Alina Kovalevskaya.
 Unlike her older rivals, Lolita said she doesn't diet and her looks are 100 percent natural.